deltaechoecho/deltaechoecho.github.io/blog.md

 title: blog
 ---

+Put in all writing that's not strictly fictional?

 <section>
 	<h3 class="major">Text</h3>
 	<p>This is <b>bold</b> and this is <strong>strong</strong>.
 This is <i>italic</i> and this is <em>emphasized</em>.